Dorr Rebellion: Attack on the arsenal

 When Dorr landed by boat in Stonington, Connecticut, he was met by a large crowd of supporters before boarding a train for Providence.
-Upon his arrival, he was greeted by a crowd of about 3,000, many of whom were armed and militiamen.
-At Anthony's residence in the city, possibly out of increasing desperation, he and his closest allies drafted a plan to storm the nearby state arsenal, which housed over 2,000 rifles, muskets, ammunition, and several pieces of heavy artillery.
-Dorrites then approached the United Train Artillery Company, one of many militia sympathetic to Dorr.
+Upon his arrival, he was greeted by a crowd of about 3,000, many of whom were armed militiamen.
+At Anthony's residence in the city, possibly out of increasing desperation, he and his closest allies drafted a plan to storm the nearby state arsenal, which held over 2,000 rifles and muskets, ammunition, and several pieces of heavy artillery.
+Dorrites then approached the United Train Artillery Company, one of many militia units sympathetic to Dorr.
 After feigning resistance, the unit handed over a pair of antique 6-pounder cannons.

 "Upper room of the Arsenal, on the night of the 17th of May."

-The plan was poorly concealed, spreading among the Algerines as fast as it did the Dorrities, with both leaders telling their followers to be prepared for action.
+The plan was poorly concealed, spreading among the "Algerines" as fast as it did the Dorrities, with leaders of both groups telling their followers to be prepared for action.
 By the night of May 17, the state arsenal had been reinforced by loyal Law and Order militiamen and volunteers, including Dorr's father, brother, and brother in law, and many black men who had supported Dorr before he dropped them from his call for suffrage.
-King paid a brief and nervous visit to the arsenal to inspect the defences before departing hastily.
+King paid a brief and nervous visit to the arsenal to inspect the defenses before departing hastily.